Partition Actions in Diamond Bar

 Diamond Bar is a city located in the eastern part of Los Angeles County, California.
 It is a suburban city located about 30 miles east of downtown Los Angeles.
 The city is named after the “diamond over a bar” branding iron registered in 1918 by ranch owner Frederick E. Lewis.
 The city is known for its excellent schools, low crime rate, and high quality of life.
 Diamond Bar is home to many parks, trails, and recreational facilities, as well as a variety of shopping and dining options.
 The city is also home to the Diamond Bar Golf Course, which is a popular destination for golfers.

 According to Zillow, the median home value in Diamond Bar, California is $717,400.
-As of the 2020 United States Census, the population of Diamond Bar, California was 56,287.
+The population of Diamond Bar, California is 56,287.

 Experienced Real Estate Partition Action Attorneys Serving Diamond Bar